A Machine Learning Approach to Improving Occupational Income Scores

-Labor economists and economic historians often use a 1950-based occupational income score to proxy earnings, and then estimate models using data from pre-1950 Census years.
-We cannot directly test whether such proxies are valid without better historical earnings data.
+While many economic historians use 1950-based occupational income score as a proxy for occupational status, some interpret it as a proxy for earnings, and then estimate models using data from pre-1950 Census years.
+We cannot directly test whether OCCSCORE produces coefficients similar to earnings regressions using pre-1950 national Census data.
 However, we can make modern data worse, so that the modern data suffers from the same problems as historical data.
-Here, we generate a 2000-based occupational income score and compare estimated racial and gender gaps from 1950-1990 with the true earning gaps a researcher would have obtained by using actual earnings instead of the proxy.
+Here, we generate a 2000-based occupational income score and compare estimated racial and gender gaps from 1950-1990 with the true earnings gaps a researcher would have obtained by using actual earnings instead of the proxy.

-Figure \ref{fig:gaps} graphs the implied earnings gaps using the three regressions.
+Figure \ref{fig:gaps} graphs the implied earnings gaps using three regressions.
 The first specification regresses the log of earnings on a set of dummies for state of residence, sex, race, and nativity.
 In addition to these dummy variables, the regression includes age and age squared.
 We run the regressions separately for every Census year from 1950 to 2000.
 Because we assume researchers would have used earnings instead of occupational income scores if earnings data were available, we treat these coefficients as the true parameters that researchers would like to estimate.
 The second regression uses the log of the 2000-based OCCSCORE instead of log earnings as the dependent variable.
 The dependent variable for the last regression is the log of the 2000-based LIDO score.
 For each regression, we restrict the sample to adults ages 25-65 who were in the labor force.